 In this lesson, students will identify parts of songs from the New Orleans Rhythm & Blues Unit.
 They will learn musical terminology and song structure by examining songs and apply strategies to songs from other genres.

-- Students will be able to analyze the lyrics of a song.
+- Analyze the lyrics of a song.

 National Core Arts Standards